pushkardakle/ExGen/readme.md

 **Limitations:-**

 - Currently supports only paired end Illumina data out of the box.
-Though pipeline can be eaisly edited to sinlge end mode, different toolbase etc
+Though pipeline can be easily edited to single end mode, different toolbase etc.

 **TODO:-**

-- Reduction of consumed disk space with compression of BAM files using CRAM of alternate toolkit
+- Reduction of consumed disk space with compression of BAM files using CRAM or alternate toolkit
--  Relevant plots for the collectied statistics
+-  Relevant plots for the collected statistics
 -  Creation of a dockerised container with all the dependencies
 -  Add test cases for multi node/single node use case scenarios